 Simple and basic.
 These chocolate muffins are a foolproof dish for when you want something sweet and simple.
 Chase the flavors Serves 2-3 Prep time 10 Minutes Cooking time 22 Minutes Ingredients Eggs - 2 Sugar - 1/2 cup Oil...

 A dish synonymous to Indian street food, this recipe of Bharwan aloo tikki is perfect for the home cook, made with super simple ingredients it is bound to be a hit with the family and friends.
 Method 1) Boil and...

-A variation on the classic rice kheer made with milk , sugar and rice with a few added touches making it super pretty .
-Method 1) Start by bringing the milk to a boil and add the soaked rice to the...
+A variation on the classic rice kheer made with milk , sugar and rice with a few added touches making it super pretty Chase the flavors Serves 2-3 Prep time 10 Minutes Cooking time 10 Minutes Ingredients Full cream milk...

 A super starter for parties and a fun little way to incorporate more vegetables in your family’s diet, ready in under 15 mins, its a proper crowd pleaser.

 This is a classic oriental dish with a slight tweak to make it everyone’s favourite.
 A simple recipe that easily be rustled up in 10 minutes and includes just a quick stir fry!

 A dish that originated in Britain consisting of batter fried fish served with a side of hand cut fries gets a desi avatar.
 The batter is replaced with Amritsari fish rendering it super spicy and tangy and is served with a...

 A spicy mushroom curry served in the form of canapé that is not only easy to eat but also mess-free.
 A must have on any party starter menu!

 A fun little way to present the left over dal and rice in the form of a classic Italian dish.